arielrenostro/arduino-psa-cruise-control/README.md

 # Arduino PSA Cruise Control

 ## What is it
-It's a throttle pedal middleware to simulate a cruise control and/or a speed limiter for old PSA vehicles (Tested in a Peugeot 206 2003 with Bosch ME7.4.4).
+It's a throttle pedal middleware to simulate a cruise control and a speed limiter for old PSA vehicles (Tested in a Peugeot 206 2003 with Bosch ME7.4.4).

-It communicates with K-Line by the OBD2 diagnose port to get vehicle speed for throttle pedal calculations.
-The only "output" is the throttle pedal signal, which always relays the throttle pedal signal and only simulate the signal when cruise control or speed limiter is enabled.
+It communicates with K-Line ISO1430_FAST through the OBD2 diagnose port to get vehicle speed for throttle pedal calculations.
+The only "output" is the throttle pedal signal, which always relays the throttle pedal signal, except when cruise control or speed limiter is enabled.

+K-Line is always been readed and vehicle speed is consistently requested and updated in memory.

 ### Cruise Control
-PID implementation using the desired speed to control the throttle output. // TODO: improve this explain.
+PID simple implementation, using user's desired speed as set point, actual speed (from K-Line) as input and throttle position as output.
+It's kind a weird use diferent mesures for input and output, but it works!
+A speed limit alert is always fired every time that vehicle excedes 5km/h of desired.

 ### Speed limiter
-TODO: explain all behaviors
+The speed limiter consists in monitoring vehicle speed and cuts user's throttle if speed overpass the desired speed.
+A speed limit alert is always fired every time that vehicle excedes 5km/h of desired.

 ### Security controls
-TODO: explain all controls to prevent acidents
+* K-Line slow response or connection lost: if it happens, the cruise control or speed limiter will be disabled, giving all the control to user;
+* User throttle request: if user pushes the pedal more than 10% that is required to keep speed, the speed limiter will be disabled until speed keeps bellow the desired speed for more than 5s;

 ## Components
 ### Arduino